GhoulofGSG9/NS2_WorkshopBackup/README.txt

 Run it once to generate the config file.
 Make sure it runs with the mod-directory as its current directory.

+Existing mod folders will be automatically zipped by the backup server on demand.

 Edit the config file after your needs.
 For more details about the configuration look into the configuration section of this readme.
 And restart it.